anydotcrypto/docs.any.sender/examples/uniswap/README.md

 ## Prerequisites
 1. [Node](https://nodejs.org/en/)
-2. [Pnpm](https://pnpm.js.org/) - all commands should be run with pnpm, you can install it with `npm i -g pnpm`

 ## Commands
-1. Install: `pnpm i`
+1. Install: `npm i`
-2. Start: `pnpm run start` - NOTE: you will have to update the script config before starting
+2. Start: `npm run start` - NOTE: you will have to update the script config before starting

 ## Configuration
 Set these before running the bot